Resurrection of Jesus: Views of other religions

 Groups such as Jews, Muslims, Baháʼís, and other non-Christians, as well as some liberal Christians, dispute whether Jesus actually rose from the dead.
 Arguments over death and resurrection claims occur at many religious debates and interfaith dialogues.

 Judaism

 Christianity split from Judaism in the 1st century AD, and the two faiths have differed in their theology since.
-According to the Toledot Yeshu, the body of Jesus was removed in the same night by a gardener named Juda, after hearing the disciples planned to steal the body of Jesus.
+According to the Toledot Yeshu, the body of Jesus was removed on the same night by a gardener named Juda, after hearing the disciples planned to steal the body of Jesus.
 However, Toledot Yeshu is not considered either canonical or normative within rabbinic literature.
 Van Voorst states that Toledot Yeshu is a medieval document set without a fixed form which is "most unlikely" to have reliable information about Jesus.
 The Blackwell Companion to Jesus states that the Toledot Yeshu has no historical facts as such, and was perhaps created as a tool for warding off conversions to Christianity.